How to buy Amazon stock

 - the management team and how they’re incentivized

 The annual report is a great first step at finding out about the company, but you’ll want to do more than this.
-You’ll want to study what other companies are doing to compete with Amazon, for example.
-It’s important to have a broader perspective on the industry.
+You’ll want to study what other companies are doing to compete with Amazon because it’s important to have a broad perspective on the industry.

 For example, while Amazon seems to own online retail, Walmart has not simply sat around.
 The brick-and-mortar retailer has expanded aggressively into online, too, and has been a leader in logistics for decades.
 So you’ll want to understand the industry dynamics.